hpoleselo/octoROS/README.md

 # OctoROS
 This projects aims to be a bridge between 3D Printers and ROS.
-It uses OctoPrint to control the printer, and get the info that is sent to ROS topics.
+It uses OctoPrint to control the printer and get the info that is sent to ROS topics.

 ## Tested Environment